fastify/fastify/docs/Decorators.md

 ```
 In this example the reference of the object is shared with all the requests: **any
 mutation will impact all requests, potentially creating security vulnerabilities or memory leaks**.
-To achieve proper encapsulation across requests to configure a new value for each incoming request
+To achieve proper encapsulation across requests configure a new value for each incoming request
 in the [`'onRequest'` hook](Hooks.md#onrequest).
 Example:

 ```js